dougalcampbell/homebridge-particle/README.md

 **Particle device plugin for Homebridge**
 -------------------------------------

+*NOTE: This is a forked, customized version, not the original*

 As you all know in the new version of [Homebridge](https://github.com/nfarina/homebridge), the plugin architecture is changed.
 In new Homebridge, plugins are published through NPM with name starts with *homebridge-*.
 Users can install the plugin using NPM.

 My previous example of Particle and Homebridge uses old plugin architecture.
 I have been thinking for a long time to upgrade my previous plugin to the new architecture.
 But because of many reasons it is delayed.
 Luckily last week I was able to complete and publish to NPM.